Vincent Van Gogh – Color Theory

 One thing to make note of is the color harmony…the way the colors tend to go together.
 Another thing to make note of is the readability of the composition.
 We have light blue on a dark red background…creating nice FGR.
 The lighter yellow is also on the blue and red.
 If these colors weren’t lighter than the red, the composition wouldn’t be very readable and the colors would start to clash…looking very unpleasing.

-In this black and white version we can see how the tonal value of the yellow, green, and blue colors are clearly visible against the red background.
+The Photoshop black and white adjustment layers can be really unreliable (see complementary colors video) so try using the mono filter in your phone camera.
+In the next screenshot you’ll see how the tonal value of the yellow, green, and blue colors are clearly visible against the dark red background.

 In this next example, we can see how the colors don’t work together, they clash.
 They all beg our attention instead of singing together in harmony.
 Harmony is usually the easy part.
 Most of us can tell if colors go well with each other, but we have to make sure to either tint, tone, or shade them to make them sing together in harmony and create a readable composition with hierarchy.

 In this next example, we switch around some of the colors from our first example, and the same color concepts for harmony and balance are applied.
 In order to have a nice composition we need to ensure the colors on top of the light green background are either lighter or darker.
-In this case, I made all of the colors darker than the light green.
-We have a complete color balance as well because there is a hierarchy including the four colors, and the readability of the composition is complimented.
+In this case, we have a complete color balance as well because there is a hierarchy including the four colors, and the readability of the composition is improved.

-Here is the black and white version, where we can see the tonal value.
-The yellow may be more intense than the light green, but it is still darker in tonal value.
-Interesting right?
+Here is the mono filter screenshot where we see the tonal value.
+The yellow is more intense and lighter than the light green, but the light green is lighter than the blue and red.

 If we don’t include one of our colors, like red, we can see the difference in the color balance.
 The colors still look good together, but the color palette seems to be missing something.
 The red completes the balance.